Tues 10 Oct 2017

 - Department websites

 Attend the Engineering Information Fair:

-The Engineering Information Fair will be held in semester two.
+The Engineering Information Fair will be held on Tuesday 10 October 2017 from 1.00pm to 3.00pm.
 Gather information and speak to department representatives to learn more about each specialisation.

 Speak to department representatives and draw on your knowledge of the first year engineering units you have studied.